joshday/HexEarth.jl/docs/src/geometry_to_cell.md

 ### Resolution Issues

-- At higher `Cell` resolutions, you may end up with holes:
+- At higher `Cell` resolutions, you may end up with holes (cells for which no raster pixel is contained).

 ```@example geom
 x = cells(nc_elev, 5)